 Photos courtesy of IMDB

 We’re halfway through the year, and the future of films has never seemed brighter.
 In the six months of 2018, a plethora of well-made movies graced the silver screen, and it’s time to reflect on the films that have already made their mark.
+Whether you love to watch movies at the cinema or you have Audio Visual Installation and a home cinema, these are some of the best films of 2018.
 Read below for the best movies of the year, so far.

 “You Were Never Really Here”